cmc13/cmc13.github.io/_posts/2019-04-14-abusing-reflection-for-fun.md

 {
     public Message ToMessage()
     {
-        var constructor = typeof(Message).GetConstructor(BindingFlags.NonPublic | BindingFlags.Instance,
+        // Get a reference to the constructor using reflection var constructor = typeof(Message).GetConstructor(BindingFlags.NonPublic | BindingFlags.Instance,
             null, new Type[0], null);

+        // Samesies with the internal property
         var prop = typeof(Message).GetProperty("Prop", BindingFlags.NonPublic | BindingFlags.Instance);

-        var msg = (Message)constructor.Invoke(new { });
+        // Invoke the constructor to instantiate the object var msg = (Message)constructor.Invoke(new { });

-        prop.SetValue(msg, "whatever");
+        // Set the value of the property prop.SetValue(msg, "whatever");

         return msg;
     }